edude545/perdition/notes/Stages/Isolation Chambers.md

 ### TERRACE OF VAV, PURGATORY
-This region of Purgatory resembles a residential city street similar to what may be found seen on Earth.
+This region of Purgatory resembles a residential city street, similar to something that might be seen on Earth.
 The buildings are in a Mediterranean style with terracotta rooves.
 The entire terrace is built on the gentle slopes of Mount Purgatory.
 The predominant color in this area is brown.